apache/mxnet/docs/how_to/perf.md

 `cuDNN` typically accelerates _MXNet_ performance on NVIDIA GPUs significantly, especially for convolution layers.
-We suggest always checking to make sure that a recent CUDNN version is used.
+We suggest always checking to make sure that a recent cuDNN version is used.

 Setting the environment `export MXNET_CUDNN_AUTOTUNE_DEFAULT=1` sometimes also helps.